CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Experiments

 \subsection{Main Results}

 \textbf{Once Detection. }As shown in Table \ref{table: once}, when initialized by \methodshorthand\ , all the three detectors achieve the best performance on the overall mAPs, which we value the most, and CenterPoint~\citep{yin2021center} achieves the highest overall mAP (58.50) with 2.58 improvement.
 The improvement on PV-RCNN~\citep{shi2021pv} is 0.62 in mAP (similar lower improvement with other pre-training methods) because PV-RCNN~\citep{shi2021pv} has both the point-based and voxel-based 3D backbones, among which \methodshorthand\ only pre-trains the voxel-based branch.
-When we look into detailed categories, it can be found that \methodshorthand\ achieve consistent improvement on Pedestrian class and the highest mAP when CenterPoint~\citep{yin2021center} is used as the detector.
-For Cyclist class, CenterPoint~\citep{yin2021center} initialized by \methodshorthand\ achieves the best performance among all the detectors and all the initialization methods.
-These are important for the deployment of autonomous driving system in real world.
-For the Vehicle class, the improvement achieved by \methodshorthand\ is not significant (same in other initialization methods) because the performances of training from scratch are already very high with little room for improvement.
+It can be found that other baselines are not able to learn general representation for different architectures.
+For example, STRL achieves +1.52 mAPs improvements on CenterPoint but degrades the performance of Second and PV-RCNN.
+On the contrary, \methodshorthand\ achieve consistent improvement over different detectors.